tolgee/documentation/blog/2022-09-07-let-script-write-for-you.md

 ---
-slug: let-this-script-type-instead-of-you-when-you-record-your-browser
+slug: let-this-script-type-instead-of-you

-title: "Let this script type instead of you when you record a video of your browser ⌨"
+title: "Let this script type instead of you when you record a video"

 authors: [jcizmar]

 image: "/img/blog/typing-script/image.jpg"

 description: Describing a simple script that types the string instead of me when I hit a specific shortcut.
+Now I use this to record videos, when I have to fill in an input

 tags: [fixtures, coding, fun]
 ---